im-aufa/Chat-API/README.md

     ```

 3.  **Set up environment variables:**
     -   Create a `.env` file in the root directory.
-    -   Fill in the required values (OpenAI keys, database credentials, Auth0 Domain and Audience, etc.).
+Fill in the required values (OpenAI keys, database credentials, Auth0 Domain and Audience, etc.).

-4.  **Update Frontend Configuration:**
-    -   Open `portfolio-site/script.js`.
-    -   Replace the placeholder values for `clientId` and `audience` with your actual Auth0 credentials.
+4.  **Configure Hostnames:**
+    -   For Traefik to route requests correctly, map the service hostnames to your localhost address by editing your hosts file (`/etc/hosts` on Linux/macOS, `C:\Windows\System32\drivers\etc\hosts` on Windows).
+    -   Add the following lines:
+        ```
+        127.0.0.1 aufaim.com
+        127.0.0.1 api.aufaim.com
+        ```

 5.  **Build and run the application:**
     ```bash